 Here to help...

-The Stewardship advisers are here to support parishes in the many and varied aspects of Stewardship including advice on aspects of giving, assistance with basic legal and governance issues; training in related areas such as gift aid, and stewardship programmes from resource development to speaking at services and PCC meetings.
+The Stewardship adviser is here to support parishes in the many and varied aspects of Stewardship including advice on aspects of giving, assistance with basic legal and governance issues; training in related areas such as gift aid, and stewardship programmes from resource development to speaking at services and PCC meetings.

-For all enquiries relating to advice and assistance on all aspects of stewardship please contact one of our stewardship advisers;
+For all enquiries relating to advice and assistance on all aspects of stewardship please contact the team on resourcingparishes [at] leeds.anglican.org

-All are located in the Leeds Office and are very willing to come out to parishes to discuss any issues, plans and possibilities.
+or paul.winstanley [at] leeds.anglican.org (Paul Winstanley )on 0113 353 0216 who is located in the Leeds Office and willing to come out to parishes to discuss any issues, plans and possibilities.

 Do you take Cards?